The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: Where are The Ellipses?

 \definecolor{mygreen}{RGB}{1, 100, 1}

-The gap in understanding is underscored by the curiosity expressed online, but without answer, on such sites as MATLAB Central~\cite{dyas2000} (reproduced here) and a similar request on the question-and-answer site Quora~\cite{quora2014} (not reproduced here).
+The gap in understanding is underscored by the curiosity expressed online, but without answer, on such sites as MATLAB Central~\cite{dyas2000} (reproduced here\footnote{The authors contacted Mr. Dyas on December 26, 2019 to inform him of the solution of his twenty year query.}) and a similar request on the question-and-answer site Quora~\cite{quora2014} (not reproduced here).

 \begin{quotation}